jdconley/argon2themax/README.md

 ```

 ## Using Instead of Argon2 Module
 For ease of use Argon2TheMax includes a proxy to the excellent
 [argon2](https://github.com/ranisalt/node-argon2) module.
-If you already use
+If you already use the
 Argon2 module you can remove your dependency on that module and just use Argon2TheMax.

 Simply change your imports and everything should be good to go: